gotson/komga-website/src/installation/configuration.md

 #### SPRING_DATASOURCE_URL / spring.datasource.url: `jdbc:h2:<path of the database file>`

-The path of the database file on disk.
+The path of the H2 database file on disk.
+From `0.48.0` the H2 database is only used to transfer existing data to SQLite.

 Defaults to:
 - `jdbc:h2:~/.komga/database.h2` for _Jar_. `~` is your home directory on Unix, and your User profile on Windows.